micmejia/bible-dump/AMPC/Matthew/Matt 13.md

-He said to them, Therefore every [^s]teacher _and_ interpreter of the Sacred Writings who has been instructed about _and_ trained for the kingdom of heaven and has [^t]become a disciple is like a householder who brings forth out of his storehouse treasure that is new and [treasure that is] old [the fresh as well as the familiar].
+He said to them, Therefore every teacher _and_ interpreter of the Sacred Writings who has been instructed about _and_ trained for the kingdom of heaven and has become a disciple is like a householder who brings forth out of his storehouse treasure that is new and [treasure that is] old [the fresh as well as the familiar].